ksooo/service.kodi-fritzbox-callmonitor/README.md

 * FritzBox: 6330, 7270, 7370
    * please report to me if your unlisted FritzBox did work :)
-* XBMC: Eden & Frodo
+* XBMC: Frodo & Gotham

 #### Install: